 What is hot desking?

 The term comes from the naval practice of "hot racking," where sailors on different shifts shared the same bunks.
 One sailor would finish their shift and vacate the bunk while it was still warm, and another would take their place.
-The same principle applies to office space: multiple employees use the same desk at different times, maximizing the use of every square foot.
+The same principle applies to office space: multiple employees use the same desk at different times, maximizing every square foot.

-Hot desking vs hoteling: what's the difference?
+Hot desking vs. hoteling: What's the difference?

-Hot desking and desk hoteling are often used interchangeably, but they work differently.
-Hot desking typically operates on a first-come, first-served basis, where employees grab any available desk when they arrive.
-Desk hoteling requires employees to reserve desks in advance through a booking system, similar to making a hotel reservation.
+- Desk hoteling requires employees to reserve desks in advance through a booking system, similar to making a hotel reservation.

 Many organizations blend both approaches, offering some desks for spontaneous use and others that require advance booking.
+For a deeper comparison, see our guide on hot desking vs. hoteling.

 Why hot desking matters now

-With 92% of surveyed companies now using hybrid work models, the traditional model of assigned seating has become a massive cost drain.
-Empty desks aren't just wasted space.
-They're wasted rent, wasted utilities, and wasted opportunity.
-For workplace leaders navigating this shift, understanding how to design a hybrid office is just as important as the seating arrangement itself.
+For workplace leaders navigating this shift, understanding how to design a hybrid office is as important as the seating arrangement itself.

-Recent workplace research reveals some eye-opening trends:
+Recent workplace research reveals several notable trends:

 Types of hot desking models